wp-slimstat/wp-slimstat/readme.txt

 * `visit id`: generally used in conjunction with 'is not empty', identifies human visitors

-= Can I track clicks and other events happening on the page? = Yes, this plugin includes a Javascript function that can be attached to any event: click, mouseover, focus, keypress, etc. Here's the syntax:
+= Can I track clicks and other events happening on the page? = Yes, you can.
+This plugin includes a Javascript function that can be attached to any event: click, mouseover, focus, keypress, etc. Here's the syntax:

 `ss_track(e, c, n)`